CycoPH/atasm-altirra-bridge/README.md

 This extension contributes the following settings:

+* `atasm-altirra-bridge.assembler.whichAssembler`: `ATasm` or `Mads`.
+Select which assembler is being used by the plugin.
+Defaults to `ATasm`
 * `atasm-altirra-bridge.assembler.atasmPath`: If you wish to use your own version of ATasm (and not the one shipped with the extension) then set the path to it here
+* `atasm-altirra-bridge.assembler.madsPath`: If you wish to use `Mads` as your assembler then set the path to it here and switch the `Which Assembler` setting to `Mads`
 * `atasm-altirra-bridge.editor.clearPreviousOutput`: Whether to clear the previous output window everytime the assembler is triggered.
 * `atasm-altirra-bridge.editor.saveAllFilesBeforeBuild`: Whether to save all files before build is triggered.
 * `atasm-altirra-bridge.editor.saveFileBeforeBuild`: Whether to save the active file before build is triggered.